 Hepatitis A and B

-Hepatitis is virus that affects the liver.
+Hepatitis is a virus that affects the liver.
 Hepatitis A is contracted by ingesting contaminated food and water, while Hepatitis B is spread through blood and bodily fluids.
 Symptoms of hepatitis include fatigue, nausea, poor appetite, stomach pain, dark colored urine, and yellow skin or eyes (jaundice).

-- Preventative measures: Both Hepatitis A and B are preventable by a combined needle stick vaccination.
+- Preventative measures: Both Hepatitis A and B are preventable by a combined needle-stick vaccination.